philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 lrwxrwxrwx.
 1  21 Aug 16 11:29 verify.yml -> ../default/verify.yml
 ```

-### Logic Adjustments
+### Role Adjustments

-To get this Ansible working for AlmaLinux9 and Ubuntu2204 a like I needed to implement a couple of adjustments, which mainly focus on improving the re-usability of the logic.
+To get this Ansible role working for AlmaLinux9 and Ubuntu2204 a like I needed to implement a couple of adjustments, which mainly focus on improving the re-usability of the logic.
 For example the package installation now looks like this.

 ```reference
 title: "Worklfow head"